|9th Five Year Plan (Vol-2)||<< Back to Index

 4.1.71 The ICDP-Rice was being implemented in the States largely following rice-based cropping system.
 The States covered under the scheme are: Andhra Pradesh, Assam, Arunachal Pradesh, Bihar, Goa, Kerala, Eastern Madhya Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Orissa, Tamil Nadu, Tripura, Eastern UP, West Bengal and Union Territory of Pondicherry.
 1200 blocks were identified in these States where the productivity of rice/cereals was less than the State/national average for implementation of the scheme.

 4.1.72 The ICDP-Wheat was implemented in the States mainly following wheat-based cropping system.
-The States covered under the scheme are: Haryana, Himachal Pradesh, Jammu & Kashmir, Punjab, Northern Rajasthan and Western Uttar Pradesh.
+The States covered under the scheme are: Haryana, Himachal Pradesh, Jammu and Kashmir, Punjab, Northern Rajasthan and Western Uttar Pradesh.
 425 blocks were identified in these States where the productivity of wheat/cereals was less than the State/national average for implementation of the scheme.
 During the Ninth Plan, the emphasis will be on the rainfed wheat areas particularly in the central region.
 Over time, wheat production has been catching up with rice production.

 4.1.73 The ICDP-Coarse Cereals was implemented during the Eighth Plan in the States largely following coarse cereals-based cropping system.
 Under the scheme, six States viz., Gujarat, Karnataka, Madhya Pradesh, Maharashtra, Rajasthan and Sikkim have been covered.
 The scheme was being implemented in 830 identified blocks where the productivity of coarse cereals was less than the State/national average.